ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

+`kana open -a` will open the WordPress Dashboard.
+This will also login the "admin" user unless the `adminLogin` setting is set to false.

 By default Kana will open the appropriate WordPress site.
 To open the database or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.

 Note that by default Kana will open the database in [phpMyAdmin](https://www.phpmyadmin.net).
 You can also tell Kana to open the database in [TablePlus](https://tableplus.com) instead by setting the `databaseClient` configuration setting to `tableplus`.